Visual Studio Android Emulator

 The above troubleshooting tips cover the most common problems when using the Visual Studio Android Emulator with Xamarin.Android.
 For a more complete guide to Visual Studio Android Emulator troubleshooting, see Troubleshooting the Visual Studio Emulator for Android.

 This article introduced Visual Studio Emulator for Android; it explained how to use the emulator to debug Xamarin.Android apps in Visual Studio, it described the functions of the buttons on the vertical toolbar, and it provided a brief overview of the features available in the Additional Tools dialog.
-It explained how to use the Emulator Manager to install, uninstall, and start device profiles, and it provided the steps for installing Google Play Services.
+It explained how to use the Emulator Manager to install, uninstall, and start device profiles.
 A Troubleshooting section explained common problems and workarounds when using the emulator.